Learning-Infused Formal Reasoning: From Contract Synthesis to Artifact Reuse and Formal Semantics: Introduction

 \section{Introduction}

 Over the past decade, AI has advanced at an incredible pace.
-Deep learning and large models now handle language, images, and decision-making with impressive fluency.
+Deep learning and large language models now handle language, images, and decision-making with impressive fluency.
 Yet despite this progress, these systems remain hard to trust.
 They are opaque, they can fail without warning, and they offer no clear guarantees of safety or correctness--problems that matter deeply in high-stakes settings.
 Formal methods offer something AI currently lacks: solid, mathematical guarantees about how a system behaves.
-They let engineers write down precise rules and prove that a system follows them.
-But these techniques struggle with today’s large and constantly changing AI systems.
-Specifications are difficult to maintain, proofs grow quickly in complexity, and symbolic tools alone cannot scale to modern learned components.
+They support engineers in writing precise rules and providing proofs that a system follows them.
+However, these techniques struggle with today’s large and constantly changing AI systems:specifications are difficult to maintain, proofs grow quickly in complexity, and symbolic tools alone cannot scale to modern learned components.

 Recent research hints at a way forward.
 Learning can speed up proof search, propose useful specifications, and guide testing.
 Formal reasoning, in turn, is being extended to handle neural networks and other learned models.
-But this progress is scattered, with each solution targeting a narrow problem.
-What’s missing is a unified foundation.
-Our vision, which we call Learning-Infused Formal Reasoning (LIFR), aims to bring these threads together.
-The idea is to create a steady feedback loop where learning helps automate and adapt formal reasoning tasks, while formal methods ensure that the results remain sound and reliable.
+However, many current solutions target narrow problems, missing is a unified foundation.
+Our vision, which we call Learning-Infused Formal Reasoning (LIFR), aims to bring these solutions together, by creating a steady feedback loop where learning helps automate and adapt formal reasoning tasks, while formal methods ensure that the results remain sound and reliable.
 Techniques like automated contract synthesis and LLM-guided discovery of verification artifacts become part of a common framework supported by rigorous semantics.
-By integrating learning, reuse, and formal foundations, we aim to move beyond \textit{ad hoc} tool combinations and toward a principled way of building intelligent systems that are both powerful and trustworthy.
+By integrating learning, reuse, and formal foundations, we will move beyond \textit{ad hoc} tool combinations toward a principled way of building intelligent systems that are both powerful and trustworthy.